Tim21-cyber/e-commerce-project/README.md

 # 🛒 Swift-Basket Project

 Swift-Basket is a simple, responsive single-page e-commerce web application built using JavaScript, HTML, and CSS.
-It uses a mock backend powered by JSON Server and a Mock RESTful public API.
+It uses a mock backend powered by JSON Server and

 ---